The Hungarian Knights of the Golden Spur

 As a result, various societies of the knights of the Golden Spur were formed one after another.
 Maybe there was an aim to commemorate the (wrongly stated) year 265 when in Rome 265 knights of the Golden Spur were created after the coronation of Emperor Frederick III by Pope Nicholas V.

 The knighting ceremony took place 19 March 1452 at the Bridge of Hadrian, and the new emperor granted the knights with golden spur hanging from the cross.
-(Earlier, in 1433 at the same place the Hungarian King and Roman Emperor Sigismund created there more than 200 knights.)
+(Earlier, in 1433 at the same place the Hungarian King and Roman Emperor Sigismund (Zsigmond) knighted there more than 200 knights.)

-We can see creation of knights as part of the coronation ceremony in the Czech Kingdom during the rule of Wenceslaus II already in 1297 (Knights of St. Wenceslaus, repeated by John of Bohemia in 1311, and Sigismund in 1420, then by almost all Czech kings), as well as in Poland in 1311 (as a result of the Hungarian influence).
+We can see the creation of knights as part of the coronation ceremony in the Czech Kingdom during the rule of Wenceslaus II already in 1297 (Knights of St. Wenceslaus, repeated by John of Bohemia in 1311, and Sigismund in 1420, then by almost all Czech kings), as well as in Poland in 1311 (as a result of the Hungarian influence).

-In Hungary, it has been in a habit to knight people at the coronation of each new king by touching them with the sword of Saint Stephan (István).
+In Hungary, it has been a habit to knight people at the coronation of each new king by touching them with the sword of Saint Stephan (István).